David O. Selznick: Later productions

 After Rebecca, Selznick closed Selznick International Pictures and took some time off.
 His business activities included the loan of his contracted artists to other studios, including Alfred Hitchcock, Ingrid Bergman, Vivien Leigh and Joan Fontaine.
 He formed The Selznick Studio and returned to producing pictures with Since You Went Away (1944), which he also wrote.
 He followed that with the Hitchcock films Spellbound (1945) and The Paradine Case (1947), as well as Portrait of Jennie (1948) with Jennifer Jones.

 He also developed film projects and sold the packages to other producers.
 Among the movies that he developed but then sold was Hitchcock's Notorious (1946).
-In 1949 he co-produced the Carol Reed picture The Third Man with Alexander Korda.
+In 1949, he co-produced the Carol Reed picture The Third Man with Alexander Korda.

 Gone with the Wind overshadowed the rest of Selznick's career.
 Later, he was convinced that he had wasted his life trying to outdo it.
-The closest he came to matching the film was with Duel in the Sun (1946) featuring future wife Jennifer Jones in the role of the primary character Pearl.
+A major effort to was Duel in the Sun (1946), which featured future wife Jennifer Jones in the role of the primary character Pearl.
 With a huge budget, the film is known for causing moral upheaval because of the then risqué script written by Selznick.
 And though it was a troublesome shoot with a number of directors, the film would be a major success.
 The film was the second highest-grossing film of 1947 and was the first movie that Martin Scorsese saw, inspiring Scorsese's own directorial career.

 "I stopped making films in 1948 because I was tired," Selznick later wrote.
 "I had been producing, at the time, for twenty years....Additionally it was crystal clear that the motion-picture business was in for a terrible beating from television and other new forms of entertainment, and I thought it a good time to take stock and to study objectively the obviously changing public tastes....Certainly I had no intention of staying away from production for nine years."
 Selznick spent most of the 1950s nurturing the career of his second wife, Jennifer Jones.
 His last film, the big budget production A Farewell to Arms (1957) starring Jones and Rock Hudson, was ill-received.
 But in 1954, he ventured into television, producing a two-hour extravaganza called Light's Diamond Jubilee, which, in true Selznick fashion, made TV history by being telecast simultaneously on all four TV networks: CBS, NBC, ABC, and DuMont.